 The tailings deposition philosophy is based on the fact that when the tailings slurry is discharged there is a rapid decrease in velocity causing the coarser tailings solids fraction to settle out and then consolidate in close proximity to the embankment.
 Sloped beaches are formed that slope away from the perimeter embankment towards the water recovery pond and pump (refer to the photographs).
-Water liberated from the deposited slurry water flows down the sloped tailings beach and is concentrated around the recovery pump where it is pumped back to the processing plant.
+Water liberated from the deposited slurry water flows down the sloped tailings beach away from the perimeter embankments and is concentrated around the recovery pump where it is pumped back to the processing plant.